drey7925/perovskite/README.md

-# &🧊 Cuberef
+# &🧊 Perovskite

-Cuberef is a 3D voxel game engine inspired by [Minetest](https://minetest.net).
+Perovskite is a 3D voxel game engine inspired by [Minetest](https://minetest.net).

 It is written in Rust, with two goals: